dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 please report them by [filing an issue](https://github.com/dragonflydb/dragonfly/issues/).

 **Limitations:**
-* Data tiering is not currently supported by BITOP operations.
+* Data tiering is not currently supported by BITOP and HLL operations.